calvinmccarter/kditransform/README.md

 ## Usage

 `kdquantile.KDQuantileTransformer` is a drop-in replacement for [sklearn.preprocessing.QuantileTransformer](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.QuantileTransformer.html).
-When `alpha` (defaults to 1.0) is small, our method behaves like the QuantileTransformer; when `alpha` is large, it behaves like MinMaxScaler.
+When `alpha` (defaults to 1.0) is small, our method behaves like the QuantileTransformer; when `alpha` is large, it behaves like [sklearn.preprocessing.MinMaxScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html).

 ```
 from kdquantile import KDQuantileTransformer